Where do I get a pocket watch appraisal done?

 A good question, and the answer is a definite yes.
 If you find an 'expert' who wants to charge you based on a percentage of the items worth, turn around and walk out!
 There is a very definite conflict of interest with this method, so give this one a wide berth.
 Also, I have been told that some people will only give verbal opinion of your pocket watch value and won't put anything in writing.
 That's fine, but only if there is little or no fee involved and the information you are after is only of a casual nature.
 Otherwise always insist on a full written report if you want an appraisal of any quality.

 For an online appraisal, I am listing one that is well visited and appears to be very well priced.
-The online pocket watch appraisal service is by WhatitsWorthtoYou.com (link opens new window), which has a price of $9.95 for its Classic Appraisal, or $19.95 for its Deluxe Appraisal.
+The online pocket watch appraisal service is by ValueMyStuff.com (link opens new window), which has a price of only $15 for a single appraisal, or if you have more than one item, $35 for three appraisals.

 If you use this service, please let me know what your opinion is, thanks.